 For a broken bone

 It all depends what bone is broken.
 If it is a foot, hand, wrist or ankle, an urgent care center should be able to treat you.
-However, for broken bones in your face or larger bones in your body you should head to the ER.
-Sometimes there they will have a specialist available to help treat the problem quickly, which is not the case at urgent care.
+However, for broken bones in your face or larger bones in your body, or the bone has broken through your skin, you should head to the ER.
+Sometimes they will have a specialist available there to help treat the problem quickly, which is not the case at urgent care.

 For a heart attack or stroke symptoms